mvolkmann/MyUnixEnv/notes/EmmetNotes.md

 ## Vim

-Details on configuring Emmet for Vim can be found at https://github.com/mattn/emmet-vim.
+The Emmet plugin for Vim is available at https://github.com/mattn/emmet-vim.
+Instructions for installing it using a variety of
+Vim plugin managers can be found there, as are configuration details.
-This is accomplished by modifying your `.vimrc` file.
+Configuration is accomplished by modifying your `.vimrc` file.

 By default the key sequence that triggers Emmet expansions is ctrl-y followed by a comma.